 Digital signatures (and the accompanying concepts of encryption and authentication) have been a critical aspect of electronic communications for several years now, and both regulatory bodies and businesses continue to demonstrate a vested interest in the continued growth and advancement of this field.

-While eIDAS was formally adopted in July of 2014, there is still a great deal of innovation and discussion occurring regarding best practices for implementing compliant tools and processes.
+While eIDAS was formally adopted in July 2014, there is still a great deal of innovation and discussion occurring regarding best practices for implementing compliant tools and processes.
 Therefore, it is critical that executives and security stakeholders understand eIDAS and the implications of this regulation for the future of their business, both in terms of technological investments and for the sake of the growth and security of the business.

 Where did eIDAS originate?